thiennguyenhieu/stock_prediction_ai/README.md

 streamlit run app.py
 ```

-The app will open in your default browser where you can:
+You can:
 - Select stock symbols
-- Forecast stock prices
+- Forecast stock Close prices
+- Predict EPS and BVPS
+- See derived valuations using:
+    - Graham Formula
+    - P/E-based valuation
+    - P/B-based valuation

 ---

 ### 🧠 Features

-✅ Loads and visualizes stock market data
+✅ CNN-LSTM model for Close price forecasting
+✅ LightGBM for EPS & BVPS prediction
+✅ Multi-step Close prediction with attention
-✅ Predicts stock prices using CNN-LSTM
+✅ Valuation analysis using forecasted fundamentals
-✅ Interactive interface built with Streamlit
+✅ Streamlit interface with interactive charts
-✅ Historical vs predicted chart visualization
-✅ Local model management (no cloud dependency)
+✅ Local model management, no cloud dependency
-✅ Clean and lightweight design

 ---

 ## 🔗 Contributions & Feedback

-Feel free to submit pull requests or report issues!
+Pull requests and feedback are welcome!
+Please report any bugs or issues for improvement.